arnursultan/arnursultan/README.md

 ## About Me

 Hello!
-I'm a software developer with experience in technologies such as Windows, Django, Django REST framework, Python, Docker, Heroku and PostgreSQL.
+I'm a software developer with experience in technologies such as Windows, Django, Django REST framework, Python, Docker and PostgreSQL.

 - 🌐 I work on web applications using Django and Django REST framework.
 - 🐳 I containerize applications with Docker.
-- 🚀 I deploy my projects on the Heroku platform.
 - 📊 PostgreSQL is my default database choice.
 - 🧩 Open to new and exciting projects and collaborations.